MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-device-experience.md

 ### Authentication

-Communication between Mobile Plans service and mobile operator service must be authenticated using the Mutual Transport Layer Security (MTLS).
-Microsoft will provide a certificate that you will use to validate the identity of the requester to **moBaseUrl**.
+Communication between the Mobile Plans service and the mobile operator service must be authenticated using the Mutual Transport Layer Security (MTLS).
+Microsoft provides a certificate for you to use to validate the identity of the requester to **moBaseUrl**.

-Microsoft will provide the certificate during onboarding process.
+Microsoft provides the certificate during the onboarding process.

 ### How to enable Get Balance in Windows COSA

-It is required to configure the following settings in Windows COSA to enable the Get Balance support in Windows devices.
+It is required to configure the following settings in the Windows COSA database to enable the Get Balance support on Windows devices.

 The following COSA settings are required: